|

 If your goal is to move air in an energy efficient way, you better respect what air wants.
 If you don't treat air gently; it will resist.
 Air does not want to accelerate; it wants to maintain its motion constant (for it is mass).

-- Air does not want to make sharp turns, it does not want to turn anyhow.
+- Air does not want to make sharp turns.

-- Air will become turbulent as it gets in contact with mass that has a different speed, because friction will accure, causing a change of motion.
+- Air will become turbulent as it gets in contact with mass that has a different speed.

-- Air does not want to flow from a low pressure area to a high pressure area.
+- Air does not want to flow from a lower to a higher pressure area.

 And: